Why is My Dog Panting a Lot?

 • Further, you shouldn’t punish or scold your dog for panting or other signs of anxiety, as this can only make them more scared and will further aggravate the problem.

-• However, you need to praise your dog for their calm and positive behavior and ensure that they’re provided with daily physical activity and mental stimulation so that they are not bored and frustrated.
+• However, you need to praise your dog for their calm and positive behavior and ensure they’re provided with daily physical activity and mental stimulation so they are not bored and frustrated.

 Look for veterinary care

-If your dog's panting is too much, is continuing, and is accompanied by other signs of distress, you should consult your vet as soon as possible.
+• If your dog is panting too much, is continuing, and is accompanied by other signs of distress, you should consult your vet as soon as possible.

 • Your vet will check over your dog and conduct tests like blood work, X-rays, or an ultrasound to determine the underlying condition and rule out any serious complications.